thinker-hfzhu/commute-route/sam/README.md

 AWS SAM is an extension of AWS CloudFormation with a simpler syntax for configuring common serverless application resources such as functions, triggers, and APIs.
 For resources not included in [the SAM specification](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md), we can use standard [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) resource types.

 The `template.yaml` file defines the application's AWS resources, including Lambda functions and API Gateway.
-We can update the template to add AWS resources through the same deployment process that updates our application code.
+We can update the template to add AWS resources through the same deployment process that updates the application code.

 Commute Route Service provides json and flatbuffers format route response.
 Flatbuffers format require to pass binary content through API Gateway.
 Until Sep 2021, SAM does not support set [content handing as CONVERT_TO_BINARY](https://github.com/aws/serverless-application-model/issues/553).
 Once SAM supports property ContentHandling, we can use simplified template definition file `sam/template-proxy.xml`, which is easy to understand and maintain.
 To handle binary payloads at the moment, we define REST API resource using CloudFormation compatibile property `DefinitionBody` in `sam/template.xml`.